con2/kompassi/README.md

 For third-party component licenses, see [LICENSE](https://github.com/tracon/kompassi/blob/master/LICENSE.md).

-The work of Santtu Pajukanta on Kompassi has been sponsored by [Leonidas Oy](https://leonidasoy.fi/opensource).
+The work of Santtu Pajukanta on Kompassi has been partially sponsored by [Leonidas Oy](https://leonidasoy.fi/opensource).